-In addition, the Fund has worked on establishing procedures for collecting relevant data to calculate these indicators.
-The Fund has also refined and aligned the methodology behind these calculations with the prevailing regulations and methodology.
-Moreover, the Fund has assessed supplier emissions and integrated these findings into the overall ESG requirements
+Throughout the year, the fund has worked on establishing procedures for collecting relevant data to calculate these indicators.
+Additionally, the ESG data team has refined and aligned the methodology behind these calculations with the prevailing regulations.
+Moreover, the fund has assessed supplier emissions and integrated these findings into the overall ESG requirements.

-For the upcoming reference periods, the Fund will continue to enhance the data and reporting framework to ensure improved data collection and indicator quality.
+For the upcoming reference periods, the fund will continue to enhance the data and reporting framework to ensure improved data collection and indicator quality.
 Additionally, there will be an increased focus on emissions in the investment supply chain to ensure that figures are developed in accordance with the investment stage, thereby striving to ensure that new investments emit less compared to older ones.

-Biodiversity - Activities negatively affecting biodiversity-sensitive areas 2023 Data coverage 2024 Data coverage 7 Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas 0.87 57% 0.48 75%
+Biodiversity - Activities negatively affecting biodiversity-sensitive areas 2023 Data coverage 2024 Data coverage 7 Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas 0 85% 0 91%